adrianyau/SQL-Final-Project/starting_with_questions.md

-I find that it is difficult to find a pattern in the product categories because there is still missing information from cities, countries, and both, but there were orders applied.
-Had this missing information be available in the dataset, I think it would affect the results for the product categories in their respective cities and countries.
+I find that it was difficult to find a pattern in the product categories because there was still missing information from cities, countries, or both.
+I would think that the product category can change between cities and countries should the missing information be received.